jenkinsci/google-kubernetes-engine-plugin/README.md

 The Google Kubernetes Engine (GKE) Plugin allows you to deploy build artifacts to Kubernetes clusters running in GKE with Jenkins.

 ## Documentation
-Please see the [Google Kubernetes Engine Plugin](docs/Home.md) wiki for complete documentation.
+Please see the [Google Kubernetes Engine Plugin](docs/Home.md) docs for complete documentation.

 ## Installation
 1. Go to **Manage Jenkins** then **Manage Plugins**.